sprim0/horoscope-app/README.md

 # horoscope-app
 Project Description:

-Horoscope App used for userd to determine their Zodiac Sign after they enter their date of birth.
+Horoscope App used to determine a Zodiac Sign after a user enters their date of birth.
+App uses HTML, CSS & Javascript.